slytomcat/URLshortener/README.md

     - `Addrs` - array of strings: Redis single node address or list of addresses of cluster/sentinel nodes (mandatory)
     - `Password` - string, password for Redis authorization (mandatory for connections to remote Redis node/cluster)
     - `DB` - int, database to be selected after connecting to Redis DB (optional, applicable only for connection to single node and fail-over nodes, default: 0)
-    - ... all possible connection options can be fount [here](https://godoc.org/github.com/go-redis/redis#UniversalOptions)
+    - ... all possible connection options can be found [here](https://godoc.org/github.com/go-redis/redis#UniversalOptions)
 - `TokenLength` - int, number of BASE64 symbols in token
 - `Timeout` - int, new token creation time-out in milliseconds (optional, default: 500)
 - `ListenHostPort` - string: host and port to listen on (optional, default: "localhost:8080")